Earthsong Explorers Forest School in Hickory, NC

 Connecting children with the wonders of nature through hands-on, child-led play and exploration

 We envision a world where every child grows up in harmony with nature, guided by an understanding of the interconnectedness of all living things.
-Through hands-on exploration and deep listening to the Earth’s wisdom, Earthsong Explorers cultivates resilient, well-rounded, and compassionate leaders who cherish and protect our planet’s beauty and abundance.
+Through hands-on, outdoor exploration, Earthsong Explorers cultivates resilient, well-rounded, and compassionate individuals who cherish and protect the beauty and abundance around them.
 By inspiring children to trust their intuition, follow their hearts, and explore with curiosity and a sense of adventure, we plant the seeds for a future in which humans move in step with nature's rhythms–guided by wonder, purpose, and connection.

 Earthsong Explorers is blessed to call Hart Square Village our home—200 stunning acres of private forest in the foothills of North Carolina.
 With miles of hiking trails, four serene lakes, lush gardens, the nation's largest collection of historic log cabins, and beautiful indoor facilities (including restrooms and a classroom for inclemen